FreeAndFair/formal-rcv/README.md

 (STV).

 The focus will initially be on those methods used in US jurisdictions.
-The project will use [Coq][Coq].
+The project will use [Coq][coq].
 The project will also aim to formalize ways of auditing RCV elections.

+This work will inform the work of IEEE's Voting System Standards Committee Working Group [VSSC 1622.6][vssc_1622_6] "Voting Methods Mathematical Models."

 Links to Statutes
 -----------------